barchart/marketdata-api-js/README.md

 ### Build

 Source code is written in [ES2018](https://en.wikipedia.org/wiki/ECMAScript#9th_Edition_%E2%80%93_ECMAScript_2018).
-Consequently, transpilation (or polyfill use) is recommended for use in web browsers.
+Consequently, transpilation is recommended for use in web browsers.